oxivanisher/d1ws2812mqtt/README.md

 *Attributes:* num of leds;run loop dely;direction;max brightness;rgb cycle delay
 Cycles trough all colors and continues at the last color for the run effect.
 The secondary "color" is always switched off LEDs (0;0;0).

+### d: Twinkle
+*Attributes:* background red;background green;background blue;twinkle red;twinkle green;twinkle blue;max num of twinkles;twinkle min duration;twinkle max duration
+Sets all LEDs to the background color, then "twinkles" (fade to twinkle color and back) random leds for a duration between twinkle min and max duration.
+Please be aware, that it chooses LEDs from 0 to NUMPIXELS.
+So if you connect only 30 LEDs, but NUMPIXELS is set to 120 (default), you have to consider the number of twinkles not for 30 but for 120 LEDs.

 ### Y: Run default
 *Attributes:* None